Planning for the future - Enhancing the present

 Why not become a member of the Pembury Society?
 For just £5 per annum you get all the benefits of the society looking after your interests as a resident of the Village.

-You can choose how to pay - either email info@pemburysociety.org or by Standing Order by following the links below, or via post;
+You can pay by Standing Order by following the links below, or via post;

 THE PEMBURY SOCIETY